 Our selection process is designed to determine whether a child will flourish in a busy boarding school environment with a strong academic ethos, enjoying the wide range of opportunities on offer, and feel at home at Christ’s Hospital.

-We suggest you start the Admissions process as early as possible and ideally at least 18 months before your child would be due to enter the School.
+Parents are advised to start the admissions process as early as possible and ideally at least 18 months before their child would be due to enter the School.